 The first one started with a loss.
 In 2025, my wife's mother passed away and my wife was named executor.
 We assumed it would be manageable.
 It wasn't.
 We were handed a will, a barely-started binder, and the job of reconstructing an entire life from locked accounts, unknown passwords, properties, bills that still needed paying, equipment that had to be returned, and a dog that needed a home.
 We tracked all of it in a spreadsheet because nothing better existed.
 That spreadsheet became EstatePal.

-EstatePal is the tool we wished we'd had, in two directions.
+EstatePal is the tool we wished we'd had.
 For the person settling an estate, it's a place to organize everything an executor actually has to chase down.
 For the rest of us, it's a way to get our own affairs in order now, so the people we leave behind aren't starting from a shoebox of mysteries.
 My wife and I use it for our own estate.
 As a retired servicemember, I can record the military details she'd otherwise have to dig for, all in one place she can reach.
 It is an organizational tool, not a legal document, and we're careful never to pretend otherwise.

 DivvyDup came from a different place, but the same instinct.
 My dad has managed our family's money in a single green ledger book for more than 60 years.
 A page for every bill, money set aside a little at a time, so nothing ever caught us short.
 He taught me and my two younger brothers to keep it the same way.
 DivvyDup is that book reimagined: the same idea of giving every dollar a place, modernized, but built to keep the feel of the old ledger.
 We even added a guide named Floyd to talk you through it and keep it from feeling like a chore.
 It's for families, for kids and young adults learning to manage what they earn, and honestly for anyone who's ever watched a paycheck vanish before the bills were paid.